dotlang/language/Enhancements.md

 By this way we can have collections, array, hash.
 About tuple, we cannot use `[]` operator in them.
 So it should remain a `special` class which is handled by compiler.
 Although it is very similar to other classes.
 What

-? - Can we incorporate uniform function call syntax like D to make language simpler?
+N - Can we incorporate uniform function call syntax like D to make language simpler?
+No makes code confusing. `func1(x,y)` where is func1 defined? `x.func1(y)` is more readable.

-? - implications of embedding anonymous with static methods like new?
+N - implications of embedding anonymous with static methods like new?
+We no longer have special `new` method.
+If both have `new` then there will be a conflict.
+WE embed instances of a class so no static method is embedded.

-? - How to handle multiple pointer dereferencing? `int** x; int y= *(*(x));`?
+N - How to handle multiple pointer dereferencing? `int** x; int y= *(*(x));`?not valid.

 Y - interface is a class.
 Implementing functions in a class is optional.
 If they are called and not implemented runtime error will happen.
 We can check `(class1)myObj` which returns true if myObj's class has all methods and data-members specified in class1.

+Y - we can also use type alias for alias an import:
+`alias cd = core.data.util.stack`

+Y - implement/extend vs embedding.
+Why we can implement as many interfaces as we want? because its guaranteed that there will be no conflicting implementations. we can expose as many members as we want and we can hide their methods by adding methods with same name and we can call them via `this.member.func` notation.

+? - What is methods of class have different type for `this`?
+Can we extend classes using this method? if this happens, then there is no need for struct and methods to be together.
+Like D's uniform function call syntax.
+This is complicated because, what about private functions?
+What about static functions?
+At least for calling notation we definitely don't want to support `f(x, y)` because it's non-OOP looking.